-Analysis | Kevin McCarthy, QAnon and the know-nothing GOP
+Analysis | The GOP: the new know-nothing party

 That said, this has become the M.O. of the Republican Party these days.
 When confronted with something inconvenient or troublesome in their midst — particularly such conspiracy theories — the stock response is increasingly to shrug it off or claim ignorance, no matter how implausibly.
 In some ways, it’s become a modern-day Know-Nothing Party.

 The Know-Nothings formed a political movement that briefly became a major political party in the United States in the mid-1800s.
-Similar to QAnon and portions of the Republican Party base today, the movement was marked by nativism and wild conspiracy theories, including that the Catholic Church was preparing a hostile takeover of the United States government.
+Similar to QAnon and portions of the Republican Party base today, the movement was marked by nativism and wild conspiracy theories, including that the Catholic Church was preparing a hostile takeover of the U.S. government.
 (In a scene somewhat reminiscent of the storming of the Capitol last month, adherents in 1854 even waged an attack on the Washington Monument in search of a slab of marble the pope had sent for the monument’s construction.)

 The reason the Know-Nothings were called that was because, when asked about their secret society by outsiders, they were instructed to respond, “I know nothing.”

-McCarthy’s claim is actually quite reminiscent of how former president Donald Trump dealt with the issue.
+McCarthy’s claim is actually quite reminiscent of how President Donald Trump dealt with the issue.
 In fact, Trump’s response at an October town hall about QAnon was quite literally, “I know nothing.”

 Trump, as he often does with such extreme portions of his base, seemed to give it a wink and a nod then — putting a positive spin on it — while still claiming ignorance.